oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 > to use "compound" in order to avoid any potential confusion
 > with UML's use of "structured".

-> **To-Do:** The revised figure 3-2 groups Enumerated and Choice under Compound
-> types; need to reconcile the table above and that figure.

 Each of the compound types is a *container*, a named group of related items such as the latitude and longitude of a geographic coordinate, or the set of properties of an object.
 In addition to its individual items, every container